UT-Austin-Senior-Design-D7/api-database/README.txt

 ===================================================
 '<username>/unclassified'
 This will return a list of all the files in the database that that user has uploaded, ut that haven't been manually classified.
-Each location in the list holds both the id of the file as well as the name
+Each location in the list holds both the id of the file, the name, and the classification given by the machine

 If there are no files, it will return an empty list